-Fiscal Year 2020 Executive Bonus Plan.
-On March 15, 2020, our compensation committee adopted the 2020 Executive Bonus Plan.
-For purposes of the 2020 Executive Bonus Plan, the performance metrics were weighted as follows: Free Cash Flow, 40%; Strategic Revenue, 30%; and Adjusted EBITDA, 30%.
-The compensation committee set the 2020 performance metrics at levels meaningfully above our 2019 performance, which required significant growth and a continued stringent implementation of our efficiency initiatives.
-Despite the COVID-19 pandemic and its significant global impact, and having considered these potential impacts, the compensation committee did not adjust these performance metrics and related achievement levels.
+The compensation committee set the 2021 performance metrics at levels meaningfully above our 2020 performance, which required significant growth and a continued stringent implementation of our efficiency initiatives.
 The compensation committee believes that these three performance measures correlate strongly with stockholder value and that using a combination of these metrics provides an effective way to measure our executive team's ability to create sustainable EBITDA growth and successfully manage our liquidity.
-Adjusted EBITDA and Strategic Revenue measure profitability, Strategic Revenue measures top-line growth and quality of revenue, and Free Cash Flow measures our financial flexibility at a time in which our board and, we believe, our stockholders are focused on liquidity.
+Adjusted EBITDA and Strategic Revenue measure profitability, Strategic Revenue measures top-line growth and quality of revenue, and Free Cash Flow measures our financial flexibility, and each were chosen at a time in which our board and, we believe, our stockholders were focused on liquidity.